anthonyringoet/podcastdl/readme.md

 # podcastdl
 Download podcast audio files and general info from a podcast RSS feed.
+Not optimized.
+It does what it does for me, albeit not in the most speedy fashion.

 ## CLI usage
 ```bash